 What’s in the kit?

-A bank of at least 50 themed challenges linked to
+A bank of 50 themed challenges linked to

 A guide to implementing the system in different locations